 This is a new feature introduced in HTML for embedding video and is used to incorporate movie files and video streaming.
 It is done using the <video> tag, which supports three video formats currently.
 These are:

 - Ogg and

 Out of these three formats, the most common format in which all the browsers (such as Internet Explorer, Google Chrome, Firefox, Safari, Opera) supports is the mp4 file format.

 VIDEO Tag Attributes

 - src: This is used to set the URL or path from where the video file will get fetched.

 - autoplay: This attribute specifies that as soon as your web page gets ready, the video embedded in your page gets played at that moment.

-- width and height: This is used for assigning the width and height of the player in which the video will be shown.
+- width and height: This is used to assign the player's width and height in which the video will be shown.

-- muted: This tells, whether the audio part of the specified video should be kept in mute or not.
+- muted: This tells whether the audio part of the specified video should be kept mute or not.

-Here's code snippet as to how video can be incorporated:
+Here's a code snippet as to how video can be incorporated: